 - The AM examination (see below).

-All graduate students, regardless of prior education, exams, and degrees, take the department’s AM examination in September of their second year in the program.
+All students, regardless of prior education, exams, and degrees, will take the AM examination in September of their second year.
+No master’s thesis is required.

 Doctor of Philosophy (PhD) Academic Requirements